"

 for a constant weight and/or altitude.

 Remember the general “U” shaped characteristic of the power required for a propeller-driven airplane flight curve; these power curves are a function of airspeed and depend on the weight of the airplane and the equivalent density altitude at which it is flying.
 Therefore, the fuel flow curves will mimic the shapes of the power curves.
 For example, the effects of the in-flight weight of the airplane on the fuel flow characteristics are shown in the figure below.
 Notice that a higher flight weight increases the power and corresponding fuel required.
-In addition, the points for best endurance (lowest fuel flow) and best range (lowest fuel flow per unit speed or distance) are indicated; these speeds are not constant and depend on weight.
+In addition, the points for best endurance (lowest fuel flow) and best range (lowest fuel flow per unit speed or distance) are indicated; these speeds are not constant and depend on flight weight.

 Representative fuel flow curves for a propeller-driven airplane as a function of airspeed and in-flight weight.